OutSystems/docs-odc/src/eap/configuration-management/external-idps/azure-ad.md

 ---
-summary: Add Azure AD for use as an external identity provider
+summary: This article explains how to configure Azure AD as an external IdP in OutSystems Developer Cloud Portal.
 tags:
 locale: en-us
 guid: fb6adbb0-7343-4858-8a87-e3f7d8693900